 - Sick individuals do not practice good hygiene when sharing food in a communal setting.

-WHY FOODBORNE ILLNESS SPIKES IN THE SUMMER
+FOODBORNE ILLNESS SPIKES IN THE SUMMER

-Then, consider that bacteria grow optimally in the temperature range of 40 – 140 degrees and can often double their numbers in 20-minute bursts given the right conditions.
+Then, consider that bacteria grow optimally in the temperature range of 40 to 140 degrees and can often double their numbers in 20-minute bursts given the right conditions.
 The more relaxed approach to food handling combined with the ideal environment for harmful pathogens to thrive causes a predictable and significant spike in food poisoning cases each summer.

 FOOD POISONING PREVENTION